izzatenquiry/MONOklix/README.md

 - **Video Generation:** Create dynamic videos from text prompts and optional reference images.
 - **Video Storyboard:** Generate a complete 4-scene storyboard with text and AI-generated images for product reviews.
 - **Video Combiner:** Merge multiple video clips from your gallery into a single video using client-side FFmpeg.
-- **Voice Studio:** Convert text to speech with a variety of voice actors and settings (currently a simulated feature).
+- **Voice Studio:** Convert text to speech with a variety of voice actors and settings using Google's Text-to-Speech API.

 #### 🛠️ **Platform & User Features**
 - **Centralized Settings:** A single, tab-based hub to manage user profiles, API keys, personal webhooks, and view logs.